pete-hotchkiss/cash-machine/readme.md

 ## Other notes
 The algorithm's used internally within this application are distinctly different but intrinsically linked within their execution.

-1. When running in _least_ mode the application is solving what is effectively a _Knapsack Problem_ more commonly known as the *_Change Making Problem_*, and computationally similar to calculating ways a 9 dart finish could be completed in darts.
+1. When running in ```least``` mode the application is solving what is effectively a _Knapsack Problem_ more commonly known as the *_Change Making Problem_*, and computationally similar to calculating ways a 9 dart finish could be completed in darts.
 Mathematically there are a number of approaches to tackle this, each of which vary in how intensive the process would be.

   In this instance out float is made up of denominations that fall into a canonical currency system, meaning we can use a greedy method to calculate our transaction.
-The algorithm continually picks the largest denomination available (_n_) reducing the target amount (_least_) accordingly; and continues to do so until such a point that either all available instances of that denomination have been depleted or _n > a_.
-In either instance it simply steps down to the next smallest denomination _n-1_ and repeats.
+The algorithm continually picks the largest denomination available (```n```) reducing the target amount accordingly; and continues to do so until such a point that either all available instances of that denomination have been depleted or ```n > a```.
+In either instance it simply steps down to the next smallest denomination ```n-1``` and repeats.

   However, should the denomination system within the currency have arbitrary values it could result in this _greedy_ approach returning no optimised results.

-  > eg A system with coins/notes holding the values 1, 3, 4 attempting to withdraw 6 under the greedy method would return [ 4, 1, 1] for a total of 3 coins.
-However the optimal result would be [ 3, 3] or 2 coins
+  > eg A system with coins/notes holding the values 1, 3, 4 attempting to withdraw 6 under the greedy method would return [ 4, 1, 1 ] for a total of 3 coins.
+However the optimal result would be [ 3, 3 ] or 2 coins

   In instances where the application needs to support arbitrary currency systems then the ability to switch out the algorithm for a more intensive bottom-up dynamic approach would be required.

-2. The alternative _denomination_ mode, where in the application will heavily favour a given denomination (_m_) does run on the same _greedy_ system as detailed above, however rather than starting with the largest possible denomination (_n_) it begins the calculation loop with the denomination (_m_) using as many instances of this denomination that the float will allow.
+2. The alternative ```denomination``` mode, where in the application will heavily favour a given denomination (```m```) does run on the same _greedy_ system as detailed above, however rather than starting with the largest possible denomination (```n```) it begins the calculation loop with the denomination (```m```) using as many instances of this denomination that the float will allow.